 8. Storing your personal data

-Your personal data will be stored on password protected IT systems and any paper files will kept be in locked areas.
+Your personal data will be stored on a secure database and any paper files will kept be in locked areas.

 9. Sharing your data

 Your data will be shared with colleagues within the Hospice where it is necessary for them to undertake their duties.
 For example, the person supervising you will need your information in order to effectively, and safely, facilitate your volunteer role.